Leonor Espinosa (pictured) and Jhon Fredy Ocampo

 +57 1 286 7091

 What’s the concept?
 Celebrity chef Leonor Espinosa’s flagship restaurant showcases little-known Colombian ingredients such as corozo fruit (a tangy red berry), arrechón (an aphrodisiac drink) and bijao (a banana-like plant), while championing local communities and gastronomic traditions.
+Since opening Leo she has had a great influence on Colombian cuisine and this year Espinosa wins the title of Latin America’s Best Female Chef.

 A few words on the chef: An economist and artist by training, Leo’s love of anthropology, contemporary art and culture is evident in both her cooking and the restaurant itself: a bright, cosy room adorned with bold paintings.
 Espinosa and executive chef Michel Guzmán share the cooking here and at nearby Misia, a more casual venture inspired by popular Colombian cuisine.